fgassert/responsive-app/README.md

 `_templates/ra.html` is the main template for the Responsive app framework.

 `_includes/*` holds the html content for the app.
-Edit these files.
+Edit these files and `css/style.css`.

 GitHub Pages and Jekyll will automatically compile the `gh-pages` repository into a static site located in the `_site` folder.
 The `index.html` file in the base directory tells Jekyll to use the `ra.html` template which then loads up the content in the `_includes` folder.
+Any non-Jekyll files in the base directory including the `css` and `js` folders will be copied into the `_site` directory.

 ra.js Options and methods
 ===